gingerly-ui/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

- a function that deletes the node at index index of a listint_t linked list.
+a function that finds the loop in a linked list.